hhru/api/docs_eng/employer_negotiations.md

    "items": [
        {
            "id": "123",
-           "text": "We are inviting you for our vacancy...", "created_at": "2015-05-15T19:23:35+0300",
+           "text": "You are invited for the vacancy...", "created_at": "2015-05-15T19:23:35+0300",
            "author": {
                "participant_type": "employer"